robmarano/robmarano.github.io/courses/ece251/2023/ece251-syllabus-spring-2023.md

 - Design files and documentation files (in markdown) will be stored in the repo; include images and photos, link them to your markdown documentation.
 - Breakdown the MLP design in manageable sets of tasks and track these tasks &mdash; who does what by when, how long did it take.
 - Demonstrate the MLP as part of your team's final presentation that you will record and post to YouTube.
 Your README.md file MUST include the link to the YouTube presentation, which will not be more than 5 minutes.

+# Course Meetings, Virtual (if announced)

+Occassionally, class may be held virtualy for a variety of unforeseen reaons, including, if required by the School or to deliver course material by a more effective delivery method, for example certain video presentations or certain online interaction.
+If announced in advance, class will meet virtually at the assigned times via the class MS Teams portal or via a Zoom meeting.
+If a class meeting is to be held via Microsoft Teams, a calendar invitation from Microsoft Teams will be sent to students via email in advance of the class.
+Students are expected to maintain appropriate technology (microphone, camera, speakers) to support online class delivery, should it be announced.

+It is understood that having a class meeting entirely via a virtual environment may be challenging, especially to those not accustomed to virtual collaboration and learning.
+Reasonable efforts may be made to adjust to these circumstances.
+Students are to log on using identifiable names.
+It is the student’s responsibility to log on and remain online, engaged, and actively participating for the duration of the class.
+Come on camera.

+# Class Policies

+1. Course policies are developed to support fair and equitable treatment in the classroom and to set high performance standards.
+If you are having any issues related to me, the course, or your fellow students, please make an appointment to speak with me for discussion toward resolution.
+The ealier any issue or concern is brought to my attention, the better the opportunity for successful resolution.
+2. Students are expected to be present in class for the entire scheduled meeting time.
+Attendance in class is important for student success and for the classroom environment.
+3. For any virtual class meeting, students are expected to sign on and remain online and engaged with the class for the entire scheduled meeting time.
+Students are requested to keep their video on during class times, and their audio muted unless participating in class discussion.
+4. Class lectures may not not always be recorded, and lecture aides, slides and/or materials supplementary to the textbook may not always be be available following the conclusion of each class session.
+Students are expected to take appropriate notes and pose relevant questions during class sessions.
+Lecture material can be discussed during an office consultation.
+5. All Health protocols of The Cooper Union shall be followed at all times.
+6. All School policies shall be followed at all times.
+7. Students are expected to be prepared for each class prior to beginning the class session.
+Preparation should include prior review of the text sections planned for discussion.
+All asignments must be completed on time to maintain preparation for subsequent discussions.
+8. Students are expected to check their Cooper Union email **and** their Microsoft Teams Chat daily for any announcements or other relevant course communications.
+Any changes to the planned course outline, course schedule, or other course components will be announced via the School email.
+Updates may subsequently be posted to Microsoft Teams, depending on the magnitude of the change.
+9. Microsoft Teams will be used for course communications and assignments.
+Documents relevant to the course will be posted to Microsoft Teams and/or to the course syllabus [online here](https://robmarano.github.io/courses/ece251/2023/ece251-syllabus-spring-2023.md).
+10. Assignments are due according to the dates in the Course Outline, and at the time of the scheduled beginning of the class session.
+Once class starts, any assignments due that day will be considered late.
+Late assignments are not guaranteed to be accepted and may be automatically assigned a zero grade.
+Any accepted late assignment will be subject to a reduction in grade for lateness.
+Any assignment not received prior to beginning the associated exam review according to the Course Outline will be recorded as zero credit.
+There will be no make-up or extra credit work associated with this class.
+11. Any issue concerning a deadline is to be brought to the attention of the Professor at least 48 hours prior to the due date and time, for potential discussion or review.
+However, as the course progression is already determined, there may not be any opportunity for flexibility.
+Students are encouraged to plan accordingly.
+12. Homework, assignments, and any Project material for submission must be turned in individually via the class Microsoft Teams Assignments portal for this course and must be complete and fully legible to receive credit.
+Paper or hard-copy submissions will not be accepted.
+13. It is recommended to include the student’s name and the assignment number within the filename of the assignment being turned in for proper credit allocation.
+Students are encouraged to review their uploaded files for legibility.
+Accepted formats of electronic files submissions are Microsoft Word (preferred) or PDF, only.
+Other file formats will not be accepted.
+14. Make-up Exams are not planned or given.
+In the event of extreme extenuating circumstances, and only with prior notification and agreement, an alternate plan may be discussed; however, there may not be an opportunity to obtain full credit.
+Once an Exam is given, unless the student is present to take the Exam, any opportunity to obtain credit for that Exam shall expire.
+Please plan accordingly.
+15. Exams are taken individually and graded out of 20 points, each, and the raw point score earned will count toward the final class grade according to the distribution, above.
+The raw point score total for the class will be used for assignment of the final class letter grade.
+Typically, a minimum class score of 90 is necessary for an A, a minimum class score of an 80 is necessary for a B, a minimum class score of a 70 is necessary for a C, and a minimum class score of a 60 is necessary for a D, with any lower score assigned an F. Borderline grades may be rounded up, for example when a student has demonstrated substantial effort by completing fully all assignments and submitting all of them on time.
+16. There is no extra-credit work associated with this class.
+17. During class sessions background noise should be eliminated to avoid disrupting the class.
+18. Electronic devices for note taking are permitted during class.
+Photographic or video recording of lectures in whole or in part is prohibited.
+Use of headphones, mobile phones, tablets, laptop computers or any other devices posessing communication capability are prohibited during exams, and any such use will result in a zero grade being assigned for that exam.
+Electronic calculators or calculation devices are permitted during exams, provided the device doeas not posess any communication capability.
+Students are expected to come to class and to exams fully prepared and with all materials for that class or exam.
+19. Any special needs or special accomodations requirements are to be reported to the School according to School policy, and students with disabilities or who need special accommodations for this class are required to notify the Dean of Students and meet with the Professor, in person or virtually, so that arrangements can be made.
+The Cooper Union has limited resources and extra lead time is required for such arrangements to be feasible.
+In order to receive accommodations for an exam, you must notify the Professor yourself in writing at least two weeks before the accommodations are needed for each event and you must also be registered with the Dean of Students.
+Students will not be afforded any special accommodations retroactively, e.g., for academic work completed prior to disclosure to the Professor.
+20. The Cooper Union School of Engineering Policy on Academic Integrity will always be followed.

+# Special Notes

+It is a goal of Cooper Union that learning experiences be as accessible as possible.
+If you anticipate or experience physical or academic barriers based on disability, please let me know immediately so that we can discuss options.
+Students with disabilities are to contact the Director of Student Care and Support to formally establish accommodations.
+Students with accommodation letters must provide me with a copy of your letter and make an appointment to meet with me as soon as possible to discuss your needs.

+While I want you to feel comfortable coming to me with issues you may be struggling with or concerns you have, please be aware that I have reporting requirements that are part of my responsibilities as a member of the faculty.
+If you inform me of an issue of sexual harassment, sexual assault, or discrimination, I will keep the information as private as I can, but I am required to report the basic facts of the incident to Cooper’s Title IX Coordinator.
+Counseling Services at The Cooper Union are coordinated through the Office of Student Affairs.

 # Your Comp Arch Portfolio